jdyelle/jdyelle.github.io/Tutorials/index.md

 # Elasticsearch Tutorials

 I'm creating a few tutorials for ElasticSearch to support some of the things I'm working on.
-This is going to be a work in progress, so bear with me while I get this set up.

-The first tutorial I'd like to share is [Creating a Simple ElasticSearch Cluster with VirtualBox](./VBoxESCluster/).
-As I get more tutorials up on the site I'll add more links.
+This page is somewhat spartan as I build out the library a bit.

+[Creating a Simple ElasticSearch Cluster with VirtualBox](./VBoxESCluster/) covers creating Virtual Machines in VirtualBox, Installing Linux, Configuring Networking and Installing ElasticSearch.
+This will get a basic three-node cluster up and running for you to experiment with the basics of Elastic.

+[Using Nginx to add security to ElasticSearch](./ESwithNginx/) covers installing and configuring Nginx on one of our previously configured VMs to act as a security gateway, a load balancer, or SSL endpoint for ElasticSearch.